Have you felt it yet?… The sweat? Namely, the boob sweat?

 4.)
 Planning to take your kids swimming.
 Then spending two hours trying to get to the pool because they all need help getting into their swim suits and you have to hazard spray them with sunscreen.
 About the time they are dressed and you are packed, you’ll realize you are out of swim diapers for the toddler.

 5.)
 Killing mosquitoes.

 6.)
-Wondering why the car smells the way it smells…like salty ocean feet that stepped in stale juicy juice.
+Wondering why the car smells the way it smells…like salty feet covered in stale juice.